yeerock/foscam-api-face-recognition/README.md

 Feel free to explore the live demo and experience the face recognition capabilities using face-api.js.

 **Author Information:**
-This application is developed by Leong Yee Rock, a hobbyist software engineer.
-Leong Yee Rock works for VYROX.com IoT, an IoT solution R&D company.
+I am Leong Yee Rock, a dedicated hobbyist engineer, and the developer behind this application.
+I am proud to be a part of VYROX.com IoT, an esteemed research and development company specializing in IoT solutions.

 **Note:** It is important to be aware of potential security risks when running applications with disabled web security.
 Exercise caution and use this feature only for testing purposes.